Sessay: Governance

 The village is within the Thirsk and Malton UK Parliament constituency.
-From 1974 to 2023 it was part of the district of Hambleton.
+From 1974 to 2023 it was part of the Hambleton District.
 It is now administered by the unitary North Yorkshire Council.

 Geography

 The village lies immediately to the east of the East Coast Main Line.
 The nearest settlements are Hutton Sessay 1.1 mi to the north-east and Dalton 1.7 mi to the north-west.
 Birdforth Beck runs to the south of the village on its way to join the nearby River Swale.

 The Ordnance Survey have suggested that a field near Sessay may be the geographical centre of Yorkshire, although there are other claimants to this title.

 Amenities

 The school at Little Sessay, Sessay CE Primary, is within the catchment area of Thirsk School for secondary education.
 The school was built in 1848 by William Butterfield for Viscount Downe.
 It has undergone three enlargements and is a Grade II listed building.

 There is a Bowls Club and a Cricket Club in the village.
 The Cricket Club was founded in 1850 and competes in the York Senior League.
 In September 2010 the club won the National Village Cup at Lord's, repeating its success in September 2016.